HL7/davinci-pas/input/pagecontent/specification.md

 * systems **MAY** withhold information about prior authorizations that are 'open' but are deemed to be not relevant to the provider (eg. prior authorization requests for sensitive care where the requesting provider is neither the ordering nor rendering provider) who is checking for the prior authorization status if not searching by a specific Claim.identifier.
 In such situations the response **SHOULD** include an OperationOutcome warning that some prior authorizations have been suppressed and provide an alternative mechanism (e.g. telephone number) to provide further information if needed.

 #### Pended Authorization Responses
 When the ClaimResponse.reviewaction.code is the X12 code for 'pended', it means that the payer requires additional time to make a final determination on all items within the prior authorization request.
 In this situation, the client system will need to retrieve the prior authorization response at a later point once a final decision has been made.
 To retrieve the response at a later point, implementers **SHALL** support subscriptions.
+[Here](Bundle-ReferralPendingAuthorizationResponseBundleExample.html) is an example of a pended response.

 Note: There are use-cases for multiple systems potentially needing to check on the status of a 'pended' prior authorization.
 In addition to the provider who submitted the prior authorization request, the status might also be of interest to: